OpenInternet/System_Administrator_Guide_Text/en/best_practices/ensuring_user_data_protection_and_privacy/index.md

 With the connection encrypted, it's time to ensure that the contents of the message are protected as well.
 This is especially true when using email-service-providers such as Gmail, but should also be applied when email is hosted in-house for additional user data privacy considerations.
 This step would ensure that system administrators are not able to read the contents of a user’s email, even though the metadata (to-from info, email subject, date-time) associated to these messages is visible.

-Encrypting email messages requires creation of public & private keys for that email address.
+Encrypting email messages requires creation of public and private keys for that email address.
 Educate users on how encryption works, setup their email clients (such as Thunderbird or Microsoft Outlook), train them on how to exchange their public key with other users, verify fingerprint on keys and create a process for them to backup their own keys.
 (Refer to Security-in-a-Box for step-by-step instructions)

 While backing up their data, encourage users to encrypt their email or files before storing them on removable media (USB, external HDD or pushed to a cloud storage service).